 If you have an Experience with a large number of participants and lead capture data, exporting to a spreadsheet is essential in speeding up the process of importing your lead capture data into a third-party CRM (Customer Relationship Management), marketing service (e.g. email list manager), or even just being able to do analysis on the data in spreadsheet software (e.g. Microsoft Excel, Google Sheets, Apple Numbers, etc.)

 Exporting Lead Capture Data

-When your Experience has ended, you can export your participants' lead capture data on the purple Crowd Leads tab and under the Participants section.
+When your Experience has ended, you can export your participants' lead capture data on the purple Leads tab and under the Participants section.

 |The Participants table shows 84 participants with various data (not actual data).|

 Simply click on the pink Export Crowd Lead Data button and all of your participants' input data will be exported to a spreadsheet-compatible comma-separated values (CSV) file called CrowdDataCaptureExport_timestamp.csv.
 This spreadsheet will list each participant on a row and each enabled lead capture field in the columns of the row.

 |An example Lead Capture Data export opened in Google Sheets (not actual data).|

 The Lead Capture Data export is the only data export in Crowdpurr that will include all of the lead capture fields you have collected from your participants.
-Other types of exports such a Trivia Rankings or Poll Votes will include basic fields and a Player ID, but will not include fields like "Age" or "Country" for example.
+Other types of exports such as Trivia Rankings or Poll Votes will include basic fields and a Player ID, but will not include additional fields like Age or Country for example.

 This is a great way to archive your participants and capture their lead capture fields such as email, phone number, name, age, etc. You can then use this data for further analysis, marketing, contact lists, etc.